 If we recognise that your child has a need or issues that is ongoing and not being resolved through everyday support and care, we will speak to you regarding this and look at what to do next.
 We have lots of different strategies to draw upon as a staff that we will review and match to your child's needs.

-Some of these strategies are known as Positive Play, Nurture and Thrive and we have staff at Nursery qualified in these interventions.
+One of these strategies is known as Nurture.
 The majority of the sessions take place in our sensory room which provides a safe, relaxing and supportive environment in which children can share and learn.

-If you have any concerns or questions relating to any of the above information, please do not hesitate to speak to Ruth at school.
+If you have any concerns or questions relating to any of the above information, please do not hesitate to speak to Peter at school.